galiacheng/weblogic-aks-flux2-kustomize/README.md

   wait: true
 ```

-Note that the WebLogic Server resources depend on the WebLogic operator and NGNIX ingress controller.
+Note that the WebLogic Server resources depend on the WebLogic operator and NGINX ingress controller.

 ## Bootstrap